yuyueryuyu/sdn-lab2/README.md

         # get protocols
         header_list = dict((p.protocol_name, p) for p in pkt.protocols if type(p) != str)
         if dst == ETHERNET_MULTICAST and ARP in header_list:
+            pass
         # you need to code here to avoid broadcast loop to finish mission 2

         # self-learning
         # you need to code here to avoid the direct flooding
         # having fun
         # :)
         # just code in mission 1